CleverRaven/Cataclysm-DDA/doc/TILESET.md

 file name without an extension.

 ##### Tile
 a unit square in the game world with certain coordinates where entities can exist and on which sprites are drawn.
+Sometimes used [incorrectly] in place of "sprite".

 ##### Tilesheet
 a collection of sprites with identical size and offset composited into one image file that the game will read.